 Experts such as Andrew Weil, M.D., point to another concern: Safe or not, cloned meat and dairy products will come from factory farms that threaten the environment and make use of hormones and other additives, he argues, and adds that ‘it’s all part of an unhealthy trend in food production.’
 Cloning, he says, increases the control of factory farms, decreases genetic diversity, and removes food production from the land, and puts it in the hands of scientists.

 Similar arguments could be made for lab grown meat.
 Cultured meat uses technically sophisticated production methods, making it harder for communities to produce food self-sufficiently and potentially increasing dependence on global food corporations.
-And at the end of the day, it seems that is what this issue is all about.
+And at the end of the day, it seems that is one of the key issues here.

 Factory farming is largely a moral issue, yet this solution of lab-grown meat is pretty clearly rooted in technology and economics, not morality.
 And yet meat – be it cloned, conventional or lab-grown, is a highly moral issue.